Econ 102 - Principles of Macroeconomics » Fall 2022 » The Keynesian Model The Demand-Side Quiz

 Each C + I + G + (X - IM) expenditure schedule is drawn assuming a specific

-A. production level.
+A. spending level.

 B. price level.